Understanding Mortgage Protection Insurance

 Death isn’t the most pleasant thing to think about.
 And when you’re in the process of buying a home, it’s probably one of the last things on your mind.
 But if something happens and you die before you’ve paid off your mortgage, your loved ones will be left to deal with their grief and any unpaid debts.

-Mortgage protection insurance (MPI) is designed to help pay off your mortgage in the event of your death, so you don’t leave your loved ones with that burden.
+Mortgage protection insurance (MPI) is designed to help pay off your mortgage in the event of your death, helping to ensure you don’t leave your loved ones with the burden of your mortgage payments.
 Matador Insurance offers mortgage protection insurance policies to our clients.

 What Is Mortgage Protection Insurance?

-Mortgage protection insurance is a type of life insurance that helps protect your home if you die.
+Mortgage protection insurance is a type of life insurance that helps protect your home if you die and secures your mortgage loan.
 It pays the mortgage off so your loved ones can avoid selling the house after you die.
 How it works is pretty straightforward: you pay a monthly premium, and if you die while the policy is in force, the insurance company pays out the death benefit to cover the cost of your mortgage.

 Is Mortgage Protection Insurance Required?